 “I’ve been trying to leave teaching since 2014, I suffer with depression and I’m currently on a long term supply post which I cannot manage, need to leave because of my health…”

 “Love the day to day aspects of my job and teaching my subject, but I am currently off sick with work related stress, depression and anxiety.
 This has been brought about by SLTs relentless quest for outstanding at any cost.”

 “There have been many tears shed and many days crying when I sat on the edge of my bed contemplating taking a sick day, but as a sub teacher with no contract you would get tossed to the side…”

 “For the last 3 weeks since we went back to school I have had a headache every day.
 I feel exhausted, burned out and demoralised.
 I’m close to tears most days and have been for the last year definitely.”

-“I am nearly 58, work my butt off in a private special needs school and suffer with depression and anxiety plus general inertia.”Some of the comments I have received in direct messages to my Facebook page, Thinking of Leaving Teaching, over the past year.
+“I am nearly 58, work my butt off in a private special needs school and suffer with depression and anxiety plus general inertia.”Some of the comments I have received in direct messages to my Facebook page, Thinking of Leaving Teaching.